showandtell/ShowAndTell/README.md

 * ~~bug changing slides during ogg processing~~
 * ~~Delete cards, move cards, immediate update of deck, selection icon.~~
 * ~~Pressing stop before the recording starts~~
-* Single source of data on GH put the static files in __reveal and call the repo presentations.
 * import from gh
 * implement gh oauth
 * Ability name presentation when exporting to gh + commit messages